-I’m a faculty member in Psychiatry at Harvard Medical School and Neuroscience at McLean Hospital.
-At McLean, I am Director of the Laboratory for Brain and Cognitive Health Technology and Co-Director of the Institute for Technology in Psychiatry.
+I’m a faculty member in the Department of Psychiatry at Harvard Medical School and in Neuroscience at McLean Hospital.
+At McLean, I am Director of the Laboratory for Brain and Cognitive Health Technology and Assistant Director of the Institute for Technology in Psychiatry.
 I am also Director of TestMyBrain.org and the 501(c)(3) nonprofit organization, The Many Brains Project.

 My research is oriented around understanding what factors shape the way we think and interact with the world around us, and how these differences are related to mental and physical health over the lifespan.
-One of the key ways my colleagues and I answer these questions is by building research studies that put patients and participants in the driver seat.
-We do this by creating broadly accessible research tools that can be implemented through web applications and mobile devices, and then open these research tools up to the public so that people can use them to understand more about themselves.
-We then use this data to better measure and characterize differences in information processing (cognition) and understand these causes and consequences of these differences.
+My approach is based on creating broadly accessible research tools, implemented through web applications and mobile devices, and then making these research tools available to the public.
+This allows people to use these tools to understand more about themselves, while at the same time contributing valuable data about the mind and brain.
+My colleagues and I then use this data to characterize how people differ from one another in fundamental aspects of information processing (cognition) and understand the causes and consequences of these differences.